Alexandra Wong: Political position regarding Hong Kong

 In a July 2019 interview with Reuters, Wong said she missed colonial times and that she had bought her large British flag and pins in Shenzhen but that she had to secretly ask for a British flag because "they only showed the Chinese flag."
 Wong also said that she has no children and that all she worries about is the "future of Hong Kong youth."
 She also said that she could not live in Hong Kong and commuted everyday from Shenzhen because living in Hong Kong made her feel sad.

 Arrests and convictions

 Wong was arrested and charged with assault after she rushed at the guard who had approached her for a security check at the High Court in January 2019.
 In late November 2020, she was nominated for the Nobel Peace Prize by the UK's All-Party Parliamentary Group on Hong Kong after her arrest.
 On 14 July 2021, she was convicted and sentenced to one month in jail for the assault.

 On 30 May 2021, Wong was arrested while marching alone on the eve of the 32nd anniversary of the Tiananmen massacre, and released the following day.

 In April 2022, Wong was sentenced to six days in jail with a 18-month suspension for obstructing a police officer.
 On 13 July 2022, she was jailed for eight months for unlawful assembly in relation to two unauthorized protests she took part in on 11 August 2019.

+In June 2023, Wong and various other pro-democracy activists were arrested including Chan Po-ying, Mak Yin-ting, and Leo Tang.
+All of the people arrested were leaders in various pro-democracy movements including the Hong Kong Journalists Association, Confederation of Trade Unions, and League of Social Democrats.
+The arrests were conducted on the 34th anniversary of the Tiananmen Square protests.

+On the evening of 4 June 2024, the 35th anniversary of the Tiananmen Square protests, a woman was apprehended by police for chanting slogans suspected to be "seditious" under the National Security Ordinance.
+The woman was released on bail the following day without charge.
+Local media reported that the woman in question was Wong.